bt7s7k7/Drawer/quick-draw/README.md

 <h1 align=center>Quick Draw</h1>

 Dead simple abstraction over the 2D canvas API.
 Provides a fluent API for ease of expression and various objects for 2D vector math.
+Visit the [playground](https://bt7s7k7.github.io/Drawer/) to try it out.

 ```ts
 const drawer = new Drawer(canvasRenderingContext)